Where the Money Goes

 - the national audit offices of our partner Governments;

-- the Audit Committee of the Department of Foreign Affairs and Trade.
+- the Audit Committee of the Department of Foreign Affairs.

 In addition our aid is spending is monitored by and reported on by the Organisation for Economic Co-operation’s Development’s Development Assistance Committee (OECD DAC).
 The DAC performs an important function in monitoring aid commitments globally including with respect to the efficiency and effectiveness of the support provided.